Elder Anderson Johnson (1915-1998) was a visionary artist with a lifelong devotion to the Gospel.

 His paintings can be found in the Smithsonian and other major museums around the world as well as the Anderson Johnson Gallery in his hometown of Newport News, Virginia.

 Born 70 miles outside of Richmond, Virginia, in 1915, Johnson started preaching at the age of eight and traveled all over the country for some 40 years doing so.
 At age 19, he saw the whole U.S. in a beat-up Chevy.
-In 1952, Johnson was singing gospel music on a street corner in Miami when Henry Stone walked by, heard him singing, and offered to bring him in his studio to cut a record.
+In 1952, Johnson was singing gospel on a street corner in Miami when Henry Stone walked by, and offered him a record deal.

 In January 1953, Rev. Johnson’s “God Don’t like It” came out on Henry Stone’s Glory label.
 Anderson Johnson is credited as the songwriter on the record as noted on the label.
 Even at 91 years old, Stone remembered with a smile on his face Johnson’s hit record.
 And his famous story about the record is cited in a new book about Elder Anderson Johnson titled A Man Inspired by God: The Life and Art of Elder Anderson Johnson.